Formula to Calculate Alpha of a Portfolio

-Step 1: Firstly, figure out the risk-free rate which can be determined from the average annual return of government security, say Treasury bonds, over a substantial period of time.
+- Firstly, figure out the risk-free rate, which can be determined from the average annual return of government security, say Treasury bonds, over a substantial period.

-Step 2: Next, figure out the market return which can be done by tracking the average annual return of a benchmark index, say S&P500, over a substantial period of time.
+- Next, figure out the market return, which can be done by tracking the average annual return of a benchmark index, say the S&P 500, over a substantial period.
 Consequently, the market risk premium is computed by deducting the risk-free rate of return from the market return.

 Market risk premium = Market return – Risk rate of return

-Step 3: Next, the beta of a portfolio is determined by assessing the movement of the portfolio compared to the benchmark index.
+- Next, the beta of a portfolio is determined by assessing the portfolio’s movement compared to the benchmark index.

-Step 4: Now, based on the risk-free rate of return (step 1), a beta of the portfolio (step 3) and market risk premium (step 2), the expected rate of return of the portfolio is calculated as below.
+- Now, based on the risk-free rate of return (step 1), a beta of the portfolio (step 3), and market risk premium (step 2), the expected rate of return of the portfolio is calculated as below.

 Expected rate of return of portfolio = Risk-free rate of return + β * (Market return – Risk-free rate of return)

-Step 6: Finally, the formula for calculation of an alpha of the portfolio is done by deducting the expected rate of return of the portfolio (step 4) from the actual rate of return of the portfolio (step 5) as above.
+- Finally, the formula for calculation of alpha of the portfolio is done by deducting the expected rate of return of the portfolio (step 4) from the actual rate of return of the portfolio (step 5) as above.

-As per the question, the following is the data for the calculation of alpha formula.
+The following is the data for calculating the alpha formula per the question.